US-ILC REPRESENTS IN ALL 50 STATES

 An E-2 visa is a type of nonimmigrant visa that allows a national of a treaty country to enter the…

 An E-2 visa is a type of nonimmigrant visa that allows a national of a treaty country to enter the U.S if they have invested a substantial amount of capital in a U.S. business.
-It is an ideal visa for foreign entrepreneurs who want to establish a business in the U.S. The E-2 visa is available to citizens of over 30 countries that maintain treaties of commerce and navigation with the U.S., or countries with which the U.S. has a qualifying international agreement, or which have been determined as qualifying countries based on legislation.
+It is an ideal visa for foreign entrepreneurs who want to establish a business in the U.S. Also known as the E-2 treaty visa, this option offers a flexible pathway for investors to live and work in the U.S. through business ownership.
+The E-2 visa is available to citizens of over 30 countries that maintain treaties of commerce and navigation with the U.S., or countries with which the U.S. has a qualifying international agreement, or which have been determined as qualifying countries based on legislation.
 The E-2 investor must be a citizen of the treaty country, and they must provide documents such as their passport, birth certificate, or other proof of citizenship.

 E-2 visa requirements

 To qualify for an E-2 visa, treaty investors must have a substantial amount of funds to invest in a business.
+E-2 visa requirements cover both the amount and nature of the investment, as well as the investor’s role in the business.
 They must also meet the following conditions:

 • While there is no specified minimum investment required, it is generally recommended that applicants invest at least $50,000 to $200,000 USD in a business, and the investment must be irrevocable